 In most newsrooms, headline writing happens fast.
 Editors make dozens of quick choices every day, what stories to feature, which images to use, and how to phrase a title that fits the homepage layout.
 Much of it relies on intuition.

-At 1Almere, editors knew their audience well.
-They understood what local topics mattered most, from city debates to school events.
-Yet, when it came to understanding why some stories drew strong engagement and others didn’t, intuition could only go so far.
+At 1Almere, editors know their audience well.
+They understand what local topics matter most.
+Yet, when it comes to understanding why some stories draw strong engagement and others don’t, intuition can only go so far.

-Sometimes a factual, straightforward headline would attract many readers.
-Other times, a softer or more emotional one unexpectedly performed better.
+Sometimes a factual, straightforward headline will attract many readers.
+Other times, a softer or more emotional one unexpectedly performs better.
 There was no clear pattern, making it hard to learn or improve.